-This page lists all zones/areas within Pandaria where fish may be caught.
-It shows the skill required to fish in open water, and the fish commonly caught there.
-For other continents, see Draenor, Eastern Kingdoms, Kalimdor, Northrend, Outland or The Maelstrom.
+Lists all zones/areas within Pandaria where fish may be caught.
+Shows the skill recommended to fish in open water, and the fish commonly caught there.

 Comments about Pandaria

 Below are readers' comments about "Pandaria":

 Little fishing related in this beta patch data wise.

 Only thing so far is an update to the Electrified Oil recipe now requires 2x Spinefish (was 1x Spinefish).
 The actual fish is not yet in the game though it does have an icon so presumably will be added at some point.

 Also small change to tooltip for 'Rafting' buff;

 Rafting: You can raft across (oceanic-removed) water in Krasarang Wilds.